solo6760/ai201-project1-unofficial-guide-starter/planning.md

      with my specified chunk size and overlap" is a plan. -->

 **Milestone 3 — Ingestion and chunking:**
+* I will prompt the AI to generate regex patterns to clean the text from `turkstra_rmp.pdf`, scrubbing out UI elements like upvote button text and site headers.
+* I will provide the AI with my file structure (`turkstra_reddit1.txt` through `turkstra_reddit9.md`) and ask it to write a Python script to enforce a recursive 500-character chunk size with a 100-character overlap.
+* I will instruct the AI to write a wrapper that links each generated chunk to its source file name (e.g., `turkstra_ycomb.txt`) so source attribution is locked in early.

 **Milestone 4 — Embedding and retrieval:**
+* I will ask the AI to generate the initialization script for a local, persistent ChromaDB client using the `all-MiniLM-L6-v2` embedding model from `sentence-transformers`.
+* I will have the AI generate a semantic search function that takes a student's query, embeds it, queries ChromaDB for the top 4 matches ($k=4$), and prints out both the text chunks and their raw distance scores for evaluation.

 **Milestone 5 — Generation and interface:**
+* I will use the AI to stress-test and refine a strict system prompt for `llama-3.3-70b-versatile` via the Groq API, explicitly forcing it to refuse to answer ("I don't have enough information") if the context doesn't explicitly mention the answer.
+* I will prompt the AI to implement the Gradio web UI code matching the required template, mapping user text inputs to our retrieval-generation function and displaying the grounded text and source list in separate, readable textboxes.